musikid/pjdfstest/book/src/test-declaration.md

 }
 ```

+All the structures and functions needed are documented in the `pjdfstest` crate,
+which you can obtain by running `cargo doc --open` in the `rust` directory
+or by visiting the [online documentation](/doc/pjdfstest).

 ## Test context

-The `TestContext` struct is a helper struct which provides methods to create files, sleep, change user, etc.
+The `TestContext` struct is a helper struct which provides methods
+to create files, sleep, change user, etc.
-It is passed as a parameter to the test functions and should be used to interact with the system in order to
+It is passed as a parameter to the test functions and should be used
-ensure that the tests are isolated and do not interfere with each other.
+to interact with the system in order to ensure that the tests are isolated
+and do not interfere with each other.

 ### Serialization

 When a test case needs to be run in a serialized manner, the `SerializedTestContext` struct should be used instead.
 It provides additional methods to change the user, group, supplementary groups, or umask of the process.
+Please see the [Serialized test cases](#serialized-test-cases) section for more information.

 ## Assertions

 The `assert` and `assert_eq` macros should be used to check the results of the tests.
-The `assert` macro should be used when the test is checking a condition, while the `assert_eq` macro should be used when the test is checking that two values are equal.
+The `assert` macro should be used when the test is checking a condition,
+while the `assert_eq` macro should be used when the test is checking that two values are equal.
-In addition to these macros, the suite provides some additional assertion macros which should be used when appropriate.
+In addition to these macros, the suite provides some additional assertion macros which
+should be used when appropriate.
-`assert_ctime_changed` should be used when checking that the ctime of a file has changed, and `assert_mtime_changed` should be used when checking that the mtime of a file has changed.
+`assert_ctime_changed` should be used when checking that the ctime of a file has changed,
+and `assert_mtime_changed` should be used when checking that the mtime of a file has changed.

 ## Description